 The Morgantown Police Department is accepting applications for individuals to register for the police officer entry-level civil service exam that will be held on Saturday, November 16, 2019.

 Applications and additional information is available on our jobs webpage or in person at the Morgantown City Clerk’s office, located on the 3rd floor at 389 Spruce St. There is a $25 application fee due when an application is submitted.
 The deadline to apply is 5:00 p.m. on Friday, November 15, 2019.

-At approximately 3:18 a.m., on Oct.
-10, officers of the Morgantown Police Department responded to a report of a pedestrian being struck by a vehicle near the intersection of Listravia Avenue and Route 7.
+At approximately 1:21 p.m. on Nov.
+5, officers of the Morgantown Police Department responded to a report of a pedestrian being struck by a vehicle near the intersection of Listravia Avenue and Route 7.
 Read on...